Caring for the Community Program Race Day Recipients 2021-2022

 Caring for the Community

-Balnarring Picnic Racing Club under our “Caring for the Community Programme“ sets aside an amount of money every racing season to be distributed amongst Charity and Community groups which demonstrate the need for assistance, and which otherwise may not have the exposure to command widespread community support.
+Balnarring Picnic Racing Club under our “Caring for the Community Programme “sets aside an amount of money every racing season to be distributed amongst Charity and Community groups especially those focused on equine related matters including equine welfare, who demonstrate the need for assistance, and which otherwise may not have the exposure to command community support.

 The following criteria apply to those groups seeking a grant:

-- Recipients should demonstrate a commitment to diversity, cultural awareness and good governance practices.
+- Recipients should demonstrate a commitment to reconciliation diversity, cultural awareness and good governance practices.

 - Preference will be given to organisations that operate in the Mornington Peninsula area however this does not preclude other organisations from applying.